Intelligence & Information Gathering

 Michael Sharpe, Jamaican journalist, works his way onto a U.S. military plane.
 He flies into Grenada without permission, beyond the authorization of the 'official' embedded journalists - Tony Abrahams of Jamaica, former Jamaican Labour Party member; Press Chargé Sabo of Barbados, and others also entered Grenada.

-According to authors David C. Martin, currently CBS News national security correspondent, and John Walcott, correspondent for the Wall Street Journal, in their 1988 book "Best Laid Plans: the Inside Story of America's War Against Terrorism" is this passage taken from pages 134-135:
+According to authors David C. Martin, then CBS News national security correspondent, and John Walcott, correspondent for the Wall Street Journal, in their 1988 book "Best Laid Plans: the Inside Story of America's War Against Terrorism" is this passage taken from pages 134-135:

 The CIA had only one agent on the island.
 In the hours before the invasion, the Army's Office of Special Operations had tried desperately to infiltrate another one.
 Col. James Longhofer, the same officer who had stood on the roof of the American Embassy in Cairo and monitored the secret journey home of Bashir Gemayel, flew to Barbados carrying a briefcase filled with $100,000 in cash to pay the agent.
 A civilian transport plane brought in a small Hughes 500D helicopter to airlift the agent to Grenada, but at the last moment the spy got cold feet.